 The design, materials and colors of the proposed new buildings are anticipated to be visually compatible with future surrounding development in the CORE area and the overall vision of Meriam Park.
 Exterior equipment will be properly screened from view by shrubs and other landscaping.
-Vehicle parking is located interior to the site and future development will further block views of the parking area from the street.

-4. The location and configuration of structures are compatible with their sites and with surrounding sites and structures, and do not unnecessarily block views from other structures or dominate their surroundings.

-The proposal is consistent with the anticipated development in the CORE area and the overall vision of Meriam Park.
+- 4. The location and configuration of structures are compatible with their sites and with surrounding sites and structures, and do not unnecessarily block views from other structures or dominate their surroundings. - As conditioned, the proposal is consistent with the anticipated development in the CORE area and the overall vision of Meriam Park.
 As few buildings currently exist on the site, the structures will appear to dominate the surroundings, however, this effect will diminish over time with additional surrounding development.
-The building would not unnecessarily block views from other existing structures.

-5. The general landscape design, including the color, location, size, texture, type, and coverage of plant materials, and provisions for irrigation and maintenance, and protection of landscape elements, have been considered to ensure visual relief, to complement structures, and to provide an attractive environment.
+The building would not unnecessarily block views from other existing structures. - 5.
+The general landscape design, including the color, location, size, texture, type, and coverage of plant materials, and provisions for irrigation and maintenance, and protection of landscape elements, have been considered to ensure visual relief, to complement structures, and to provide an attractive environment.

 The proposed landscaping will provide a variety of seasonal color, while minimizing irrigation demands.
-The proposed landscaping offers both native and edible plant varieties that are carefully located to ensure visual relief and provide an attractive environment around the new building.
-Appropriate attention is given to areas surrounding outdoor amenities, including raised planter boxes featuring a variety of shrubs.
+The proposed landscaping offers native plant varieties that are carefully located to ensure visual relief and provide an attractive environment around the new building.
+Conditions would require that the parking area is adequately screened to ensure visual relief.
+Appropriate attention is given to areas surrounding outdoor amenities, including a variety of shrubs.